sdesalas/node-wasm-adder/README.md

 An example of how to get C code running under nodejs wasm.

+..
+And by extension, how to farm off resource-intensive tasks to C/WASM that are poorly kept within JS execution context.

 ## Contents

 - [`src/add.c`](src/add.c): A simple C file containing function `add()`